vanhoangkha/Networking-fundamentals/Day44_FTP_and_TFTP.md

 - NO AUTHENTICATION (Username / Password) so SERVERS will respond to ALL FTP REQUESTS
 - NO ENCRYPTION.
 All DATA is sent PLAIN TEXT
 - Best used in a CONTROLLED environment to transfer SMALL FILES quickly
-- TFTP SERVERS listen on UDP PORT 69
+- TFTP SERVERS listen on UDP Cổng 69
 - UDP is CONNECTIONLESS and doesn’t provided RELIABILITY with RETRANSMISSIONS
-- However, TFTP has SIMILAR built-in FEATURES within the PROTOCOL itself
+- However, TFTP has SIMILAR built-in FEATURES within the Giao thức itself

 TFTP RELIABILITY